gher-uliege/drifter-raspberry-pi/07-debugging.md

 ### Raspberry Pi does not connect to WiFi

-* Context Raspberry PI with an ethernet cable to router
+* Conect the Raspberry PI with an ethernet cable to router
 * Get the IP address from the router and SSH into the Raspberry Pi
 * Run `sudo nmtui` and select `Activate a connection`, select WiFi and enter password
 * More information is available at https://pimylifeup.com/setting-up-raspberry-pi-wifi/